 US-based startup Newton Technologies constructs a platform to improve road safety.
 With the help of ML algorithms, the startup analyzes big sensor data, global positioning system (GPS) data, and external data, as well as data on road safety.
 The virtual driver assistant provides drivers with personalized recommendations, fine-grained safety analytics, safer routes, and real-time warnings.
 Newton Technologies specializes in connected driving, personalized risk models, and safety mapping.

 A big challenge for the mobility industry is reducing road accidents due to human negligence.
 Startups develop AR solutions to restrict the number of distractions for a driver.
-For example, heads-up displays (HUDs) limit the attention of drivers from their dashboards to their windshields by providing the required information on their windshields.
+For example, heads-up displays (HUDs) shift the attention of drivers from their dashboards to their windshields.
 AR-based applications also allow automotive companies to provide simulations when the customers or cars are not present in a showroom.
 These applications improve customer experiences by allowing car owners to remotely inspect their cars.
 Startups also work on AR/VR solutions to ease the complications encountered by a technician during maintenance.

 VisualARise builds Holographic AR